YeDeming/THUTag/readme.md

 "algorith" is the train class that we choose.
 "config" is the config of thetraiclass.

 The default path of book.model and chinese_stop_word.txt is the same with the path of tagsuggest.jar.
-If you need change the path of them, you should add model="Path of book.model" to --config.
+If you need change the path of them, you should add model="Path of both of them" to --config. "book.model" is used for maximum forward word-segmentation and "chinese_stop_word" records the stop words in chinese. e.g. --config="model=/home/meepo/TagSuggestion;dataType=DoubanPost;"

 If you want to run WTM/WAM/WAM*, you need another three files GIZA++, mkcls, and plain2snt.out.
 Their default path is the same with the path of tagsuggest.jar.If you need change the path of them, you should add --giza_path="Path of them" as a parameter to the command.